charlieaular/go-grpc-microservices/README.md

 # go-grpc-microservices
-Test projects using grpc api-gateway and microservices
+Test project using grpc, api-gateway and microservices